cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

    ---------------------------

    // -> map() method takes a function as an argument, applies that function to each element of a given array, and creates and returns an array populated with the results of each equation.
 It can get an optional second argument which denotes the index number, and a third one to denote the array that this method was called upon.
 If you're not using the returned array, then it is better to use the forEach method or the for...of loop.
-   // -> flat() method creates a enw array with sub-array elements using the specified depth
+   // -> flat() method creates a new array with sub-array elements using the specified depth
    // -> flatMap() applies a callback function to a given array, then flattens the array one level.
 It is actually the same as using map() and flat(1) consecutively.

    const arr = [1, 2, 3, 4, 5]